bitfinity-network/tech-docs-bitfinity-evm/docs/interact/metamask.md

 The token has now been added to MetaMask and we can use the MetaMask interface to view the token balance and to transfer the token to others.
 ## Summary

-In this tutorial we connected MetaMask to the EVMC Testnet, deployed an ERC-20 token contract using Remix, and transferred that token using MetaMask.
+In this tutorial we connected MetaMask to the Bitfinity Testnet, deployed an ERC-20 token contract using Remix, and transferred that token using MetaMask.
-The only difference to doing this on the original Ethereum network was setting the RPC endpoint to be EVMC's.
+The only difference to doing this on the original Ethereum network was setting the RPC endpoint to be Bitfinity's.

 [MetaMask]: https://metamask.io
 [Remix]: https://remix.ethereum.org